calakus/CovRegRF/README.md

 ```
 ## References

-- Alakus, C., Larocque, D., and Labbe, A. (2022).
-Covariance regression with random forests. *arXiv preprint arXiv:2209.08173*.
+- Alakus, C., Larocque, D., and Labbe, A. (2023).
+Covariance regression with random forests. *BMC Bioinformatics* 24, 258.